 Whether online or in person.
 That’s a great way to bring your love of Hawaii and your vacation experiences back to life again.

-Here are nine helpful suggestions from our readers:
+Here are many helpful suggestions from our readers:

 If you have other suggestions for our list be sure to let us know in the comments below.
 First, here are some ideas from other readers: